Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ## Installation

-Installing AVO is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing Fahdon is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### Pre-Installation

-Prior to installing AVO, please complete the following steps.
+Prior to installing Fahdon, please complete the following steps.

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).